 - Treat information about a student with a disability as confidential according to the Freedom of Information and Protection of Privacy Act.

-- Consult with Access and Diversity to ensure that your courses or programs are accessible to students with disabilities.
+- Consult with the Centre for Accessibility to ensure that your courses or programs are accessible to students with disabilities.

-- Implement the accommodations listed on the Academic Accommodation Letter for a student with disabilities who has self-identified themselves to you form.
+- Implement the accommodations listed on the Academic Accommodation Letter for a student with disabilities who has self-identified themselves to you.

 Your responsibilities apply whenever a student self-identifies themselves to you.
-The student's responsibility is to provide you with an Academic Accommodation Letter from Access & Diversity that identifies the accommodations that they are eligible for in an academic setting and the contact information for their Access & Diversity Accessibility Advisor.
+The student's responsibility is to provide you with an Academic Accommodation Letter from the Centre for Accessibility that identifies the accommodations that they are eligible for in an academic setting and the contact information for their Accessibility Advisor.

 It is important that this information be held in confidence.
 Faculty members and instructors should not discuss a student's disability or accommodations in the presence of other students.
 Any discussion should be held in private to ensure that confidentiality is maintained.

-Please note that students are not required to present documentation of their disability to any source other than Access & Diversity.
+Please note that students are not required to present documentation of their disability to any source other than the Centre for Accessibility.
 It is not appropriate for faculty to request disability documentation from students.

 Determining learning outcomes

-The student's Academic Accommodation Letter from Access & Diversity lists academic accommodations the student is eligible for based on the student's documented requirements.
-Accommodations include support services, such as notetaking and interpreting, which are arranged by Access & Diversity.
+The student's Academic Accommodation Letter from the Centre for Accessibility lists academic accommodations the student is eligible for based on the student's documented requirements.
+Accommodations include support services, such as notetaking and interpreting, which are arranged by the Centre for Accessibility.
 Other accommodations may be academic, such as extended exam sitting times.

 When you are provided with an Academic Accommodation Letter, you should discuss the recommended accommodations with the student to determine which are appropriate for the course or program.